Table of Contents[Hide][Show]

 One thing that’ll make or break your floral adventure is where your garden sits and what it’s planted in.
 Remember, flowers are divas about their soil and source of life, the sun.

-Make sure your chosen patch receives the appropriate amount of sunlight for your selected posies and has the right soil—loamy and rich in organic matter, which is generally best for most annuals and perennials.
+Make sure the spot you choose for your flowers receives the appropriate amount of sunlight for your selected posies and has the right soil—loamy and rich in organic matter, which is generally best for most annuals and perennials.

 The ‘Water Whisperer’ Approach